Newfoundland and Labrador Credit Union Fresh Fish Award for Emerging Writers

-The Writers’ Alliance of Newfoundland and Labrador (WANL) in partnership with the Literary Arts Foundation of Newfoundland and Labrador is calling for submissions to one of the country’s most lucrative literary awards for unpublished writers: the Newfoundland and Labrador Credit Union Fresh Fish Award for Emerging Writers.
+The Writers’ Alliance of Newfoundland and Labrador (WANL) is calling for submissions to one of the country’s most lucrative literary awards for unpublished writers: Newfoundland and Labrador Credit Union Fresh Fish Award for Emerging Writers.

 - Writers must be current members of WANL with a completed, unpublished manuscript in any genre.
 Writers may join WANL at the time of submission.